 'ADR' or 'Alternative Dispute Resolution' is a process created by Michigan court rule, MCR 2.410, in which parties are referred to a mediator who helps them resolve their dispute, rather than litigate it in court.
 A judge can refer a case to ADR after consultation with the parties.

-Case Evaluator applications are accepted at any time, but the cut-off date for the annual review of the case evaluator lists is October 1st of each year.
+Case Evaluator applications are accepted at any time, but the cut-off date for the annual review of the case evaluator lists is October 31st of each year.
 A Case Evaluation/ADR Advisory Committee consisting of two judges and three representatives of the Macomb County Bar Association meets, reviews and approves/disapproves of applications.
-See LAO 2004-7 on the Publications page.
+See LAO 2014-16 on the Administrative Orders page.
 ADR 'mediator' or 'provider' are accepted at any time.
 Depending on the number pending, the Case Evaluation/ADR Advisory Committee may approve them at other times during the year.

 ADR Local Administrative Orders